College football: It could be a chaotic weekend in the Big 12

 In their last three games, Iowa State has had eight five-minute drives.
 Play keep away offensively, rock a top-30 red-zone scoring defense and you find a good spot for an under on 53.5.

 Root for chaos in the Big 12.
 There are a range of outcomes and it all starts this week.
 Oklahoma went from looking like a playoff contender to possibly missing the championship game.
-Texas is fighting to keep its playoff hopes alive with a backup quarterback while Kansas State is looking to make a back-to-back run in the championship game.
+Texas is fighting to keep its playoff hopes alive with a backup quarterback while Kansas State is looking to make a back-to-back run as conference champs.